 22.214.171.124.
 Pre-Major.
 Associate’s degrees that include a set of courses designed to prepare students for upper-division work in a specific major.
 Pre-major courses in an AA or AS degree should be the same or similar to courses offered at four-year institutions as determined by the USHE major committees.
 Pre-majors must follow statewide articulation agreements where such agreements have been formulated.
 When a pre-major affects students transferring from two-year institutions, sponsoring institutions should pursue formal articulation agreements and students should be clearly informed of the transferability of the courses taken in the pre-major at the two-year institution.
 Upon transfer, students should generally be able to complete the baccalaureate degree in two additional years of full-time study.

 3.1.5.
-Bachelor of Arts (BA) and Bachelor of Science (BS) Degrees.
-Programs of study which include general education, major course work, and prepare students for employment in a career field and for responsible citizenship.
-Bachelor’s degrees require a minimum of 120 and a maximum of 126 semester credit hours.
+Baccalaureate Degrees: Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Applied Science (BAS).
+Programs of study that include general education and major course work, and that prepare students for employment in a career field and responsible citizenship.
+Students can typically complete these degrees in four years of full-time study.
+Baccalaureate degrees require a minimum of 120 and maximum of 126 semester credit hours.

 126.96.36.199.
 Professional Bachelor’s Degrees.
 A professional degree that prepares students for a particular profession by emphasizing skills and practical analysis built upon theory and research and, most often, has specialized accreditation that sets acceptable practice standards.
 It may exceed the maximum of 126 credit hours to meet accreditation requirements.
 Professional degrees often lead to third-party licensure.